BlockchainCommons/SmartCustodyWhitePapers/#SmartCustody-_Simple_Self-Custody_Cold_Storage_Scenario.md

 Our term “adversary” is slightly different from the more common term “risk” used by other security analysis models.
 By anthropomorphizing these threats, we can consider their motivations.
 This helps a custodian to gain some distance from the scenario by making it less personal; this makes it easier for him to determine which adversaries actually are of greater risk to him personally.

-Following is a brief summary of the fifteen adversaries (from a list of over twenty-five) that this particular scenario addresses.
+Following is a brief summary of the sixteen adversaries (from a list of twenty-seven) that this particular scenario addresses.
 Additional categories of "Non-Theft Crimes", "Loss by Government" and "Privacy-Related" adversaries are not strongly considered in the procedures offered by this scenario.

 For a complete list of digital-asset adversaries, along with motivations, abstract & historical case studies, risks, and potential process solutions for each, see [Adversaries — Case Studies for Securing Digital Assets Against Loss]() _(available late Spring 2019)_.